Ida B. Wells-Barnett

 [National Archives Catalog]

-Within the twentieth-century Suffrage movement, Wells-Barnett pushed for the voting rights and political representation of black women.
-At the 1913 Women’s Procession March, black suffragettes were asked to walk behind the white suffragettes to avoid southern white women from abandoning the march.
-Wells-Barnett refused and walked alongside fellow white suffragettes to integrate the march (T. Burroughs Chap.
+Within the twentieth-century suffrage movement, she pushed for Black women’s voting rights and political representation.
+At the 1913 Women’s Procession March, Black suffragists were told to walk at the back to avoid offending Southern white women.
+Wells-Barnett refused and marched alongside white suffragists to integrate the demonstration (T. Burroughs, Chap.
 10).
-In addition, Wells-Barnett ran for the Republican National Convention delegate seat in 1918 and the State Senate seat in 1930.
-While she did not obtain these positions, her dedication to the political rights of black women and the black community remained consistent.
+She later ran for a delegate seat at the Republican National Convention in 1918 and for the Illinois State Senate in 1930.
+Though unsuccessful, her commitment to political rights for Black women and the broader Black community remained strong.

 Above: Wells-Barnett’s page in The story of the Illinois Federation of Colored Women's Club, 1922.